Stephen-Shabu/sql-projects/combined-sales-data/README.md

 # Overview

-In this project I was tasked to combine some sales data from different years, to export the combined sales data and to analyse the data using Open Office
+In this project I was tasked to combine some sales data from different years, to export the combined sales data and to analyse the data using Open Office.

 ### Combining the data